 Twitter Sensory-Sensitive Earcons

-By including neurodivergent representation in the design process, we designed guardrails that invited more people in.
-The earcons shipped in H2 2022 and the work was published at ASSETS 2022 and presented in-person in Athens, Greece.
+By including neurodivergent representation in the design process, I designed guardrails that invited more people in.
+The earcons shipped in H2 2022 and the work was published at ASSETS 2022 and I presented it in-person in Athens, Greece.

 WCAG Criteria for Sound